No Match Found

 According to the PwC experts, the app should be seen as a means to achieve a sustainable change in behaviour within organisations and making employees more aware of their choices.
 That is why the app is part of a service package that also includes project and change management.
 'If an organisation wants to transform in the area of sustainability, it has to be supported by everyone.
 Starting with the leadership team, who should act as a role model.
 Otherwise it will not work.'

-That's exactly what PwC does.
-As we are ‘walking the talk’ PwC is also going to use the app internally.
+As we are ‘walking the talk’ PwC is also using the app internally.
 'This fits in with our circular ambition to operate fully circularly by 2030.
 Climate change is one of the most pressing problems in today's world.
 The business community plays a key role in combating climate change and being a driver for sustainable growth.
-We, too, take our responsibility and commit to a net-zero ambition.
+We, too, take our responsibility and commit to a net zero ambition.
 This includes supporting our customers in their sustainability transformation.'